If you are looking for the best Dsers Aliexpress dropshipping app alternatives,…

 - Transparent pricing

-- TransferWise business lets you invoice customers in their currency of choice
+- TransferWise Business lets you invoice customers in their preferred currency.

-- With 4 million customers worldwide, TransferWise counts among the most accepted and inexpensive tools for international transfers
+- With 4 million customers worldwide, TransferWise ranks among the most widely accepted and affordable tools for international transfers.

-- And because money never crosses the border, you keep rates low, and the transfer is fast
+- And because money never crosses borders, you keep rates low and the transfer is fast.

-- The introduced cross border accounts let you hold and transfer between 40+ currencies
+- The introduced cross-border accounts let you hold and transfer funds in 40+ currencies.

 Cons